graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## GET

-For HTTP GET requests, the GraphQL request parameters MUST be provided in the query component of the request URL, encoded in the `application/x-www-form-urlencoded` format as specified by the [WhatWG URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).
+For HTTP GET requests, the _GraphQL-over-HTTP request_ parameters MUST be provided in the query component of the request URL, encoded in the `application/x-www-form-urlencoded` format as specified by the [WhatWG URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).

-The `query` parameter MUST be the string representation of the Source Text of the Document as specified in
+The {query} parameter MUST be the string representation of the source text of the document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).

-The `operationName` parameter, if present, must be a string.
+The {operationName} parameter, if present, must be a string.

-Each of the `variables` and `extensions` parameters, if used, MUST be represented as a URL-encoded JSON string.
+Each of the {variables} and {extensions} parameters, if used, MUST be encoded as a JSON string.

-The `operationName` parameter, if supplied and not the empty string, represents the name of the operation to be executed within the `query`.
+The {operationName} parameter, if supplied and not the empty string, represents the name of the operation to be executed within the {query} as a string.

+Note: In the final URL all of these parameters will appear in the query component of the request URL as URL-encoded values due to the WhatWG URLSearchParams encoding specified above.

-Setting the value of the `operationName` parameter to the empty string is equivalent to omitting the `operationName` parameter.
+Setting the value of the {operationName} parameter to the empty string is equivalent to omitting the {operationName} parameter.

 Note: By the above, `operationName=null` represents an operation with the name `"null"` (such as `query null { __typename }`).
 If a literal `null` is desired,